AnthonyCxx/Notes-and-Writeups/C++/Exception Handling/Introduction to Exception Handling.md

 If you want to catch anything other than an error thrown by the program itself, you'll have to do it manually with the _throw_ keyword.
 If you know Python, think of _throw_ as the [_raise_](https://stackoverflow.com/questions/2052390/manually-raising-throwing-an-exception-in-python) keyword.
 You can throw any datatype in C++, integers, doubles, strings, classes, but you cannot have two catch blocks with the same datatype; if you do, then the second one will never be executed.
-This problem is solved by exception classes, which we will touch on shortly.
+This problem is solved by exception classes, which you can read about [here](https://github.com/EthanC2/Notes-and-Writeups/blob/main/C%2B%2B/Exception%20Handling/Exception%20Classes.md).

 This program catches a division by zero error (floating point exception), which would have crashed the program and caused a core dump.
 ```C++